typelevel/Laika/docs/src/04-customizing-laika/03-creating-templates.md

   a `@:@` fence, as shown in the example in [Document Fragments].
   The AST for these parsed body elements will be passed to the directive implementation for processing.

-* Positional and named attribute can theoretically both appear in the same directive, but is usually avoided for sakes of clarity and simplicity.
+* Positional and named attributes can theoretically both appear in the same directive, but this is usually avoided for the sake of clarity and simplicity.

 Some directive implementations require a set of mandatory attributes and may cause the transformation to fail should they be missing.